 TV App Integration

 The TV app provides global access to favorite, recently played, and recommended movies and television shows from across the system.
-Use this guidance to offer users a highly convenient and consistent entertainment experience.

 Beginning and Resuming Playback